 Craftsmanship: Measures skill in crafting and artisanal pursuits, influencing a character’s ability to create weapons, armor, magical items, or other objects of value.
 Characters with high craftsmanship are skilled artisans and can produce high-quality goods sought after by others.

-“Well, this is new,” I whispered to myself, intrigued by the rabbit’s unusual appearance.
+“Well, this is new,” I whispered to myself, absorbed by the rabbit’s appearance.
 The creature didn’t seem hostile, but I knew better than to assume safety based on looks alone.
-I summoned one of the marble-like rocks, ready to defend myself if necessary.
-My eyes locked on the creature, and I watched its every move.
+I summoned one of the marble-like rocks from my inventory, ready to defend myself if necessary.
+I kept my stance relaxed, allowing myself to react quickly if the situation changed.
+My eyes locked onto the creature, tracking its every move, trying to gauge its intentions.

-“Maybe this world isn’t so bad after all,” I thought, a warm smile forming on my lips.
-The creature’s calm demeanor and friendly approach gave me hope that not everything here was out to harm me.
+“Maybe this world isn’t so bad after all,” I thought.
+The creature’s calm manner and friendly approach gave me reason to believe that not everything here in this game was out to harm me.

 Comments (0)